justinnhli/oxy-cs-catalog/catalog.md

 Sub-field: THEORY

-Prerequisites: MATH 210 and MATH 214 or COMP 149; recommended MATH 146 or MATH 150
+Prerequisites: COMP 149 or (MATH 210 and MATH 214); COMP 146 or MATH 146 or MATH 150 recommended

 ## COMP 355: Full-Stack Web Development